Aimeedeer/realtps/README.md

-# Real TPS
+# RealTPS

-Real TPS measures the current number of transactions per second committed by various blockchains.
+RealTPS measures the current number of transactions per second committed by various blockchains.

 ## About the software